One original casein-on-paper drawing and 14 archival giclée prints on Entrada Fine Art Rag paper

 These limited editions are not for sale; therefore, a portion of their value is tax-deductible per the Internal Revenue Code.
 Donors will receive an email receipt for their records.

 Punch, available in an edition of 13, incorporates a wooden cigar box containing one signed casein-on-paper original artwork by Brooklyn-based artist Nat Meade along with 14 giclée prints of other works by the artist printed on hand-trimmed archival rag paper to approximate the look and feel of the originals.
-These images are accompanied by “Flower Duet,” a personal essay by Ames Varos written especially for the edition (and also signed by the author) in the form of a 16-page foil-stamped chapbook.
+“Flower Duet,” a personal essay by Ames Varos written especially for the edition (and also signed by the author), accompanies these images in the form of a 16-page foil-stamped chapbook.

-Brooklyn-based Nat Meade’s richly rendered portraits of men—simultaneously heroic and ridiculous—explore and dissect masculine tropes in deeply personal ways. in His work has been featured in solo and group exhibitions nationally and internationally; recent solo shows include those at the Froelick Gallery in Portland, Oregon; the Schneider Museum, Southern Oregon University; and Honey Ramka, Brooklyn.
-Meade has been awarded residencies in the Sharpe Walentas Studio Program (2016–17) and the James Castle House (Summer 2020) and his work has been reviewed in publications including Artforum, Juxtapoz, Maake, and Hyperallergic.
+Brooklyn-based Nat Meade’s richly rendered portraits of men—simultaneously heroic and ridiculous—explore and dissect masculine tropes.
+His work has been featured in solo and group exhibitions nationally and internationally.
+His solo shows include those at the Froelick Gallery in Portland, Oregon; the Schneider Museum, Southern Oregon University; and Honey Ramka, Brooklyn.
+Meade has been awarded residencies in the Sharpe Walentas Studio Program (2016–2017) and the James Castle House (2020).
+His work has been reviewed in publications including Artforum, Juxtapoz, Maake, and Hyperallergic.
 He holds an M.F.A. from Pratt Institute, Brooklyn, NY, and a B.F.A. from the University of Oregon.
-Meade attended the Skowhegan School for Painting and Sculpture 2009 and is currently Assistant to the Chair of Fine Arts at Pratt, where he teaches drawing and painting to undergraduate and graduate students.
+Meade attended the Skowhegan School for Painting and Sculpture in 2009.
+He is the Assistant to the Chair of Fine Arts at Pratt, where he teaches drawing and painting to undergraduate and graduate students.